meed223/Minecraft-1.19.2-Modlist/README.md

 * Rubidum (superseeded by Embeddium)
 * Tesseract (unknown)
 * Forestry: Community Edition (unknown)
+* Create 0.5.1g - think this is due to large number of dependencies

 ## Known Compatibles
 * Better Foliage (not used because ResourcePacks do a better job)